grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

 The additional `const` modifier ensures no one will assign any new value to the `Empty` field.
 By the way, in C#, we can use `const` only for types that have literal values, like a string or an `int`.
-For our custom value objects, we will have to use a `static readonly` modifier (or `static final` in case of Java).
+For our custom value objects, we will have to use a `static readonly` modifier (or `static final` in the case of Java).
 To demonstrate it, let's go back to the money example from this chapter and imagine we want to have a special value called `None` to symbolize no money in any currency.
-As our `Money` type has no literals, we cannot use the `const` modifier, so instead we have to do something like this:
+As our `Money` type has no literals, we cannot use the `const` modifier, so instead, we have to do something like this:

 ```csharp
 public class Money